ltiao/decks/bore-secondmind-2021/index.md

 Note:
 - First, let us define the improvement utility function, which quantifies the non-negative amount by which *y* improves upon some threshold *tau*.
-- Conventionally, the threshold *tau* is set to the incumbent, or lowest function value observed so far
+- Conventionally, the threshold *tau* is set to the incumbent, or lowest function value observed so far.

 ----